syncfusion-content/windowsforms-docs/WindowsForms/Classic/ComboBox/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | WindowsForms | Syncfusion
+title: Getting Started with Windows Forms xptoolbar control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Windows Forms ComboBoxAdv(Classic) control and more details.
 platform: WindowsForms
 control: ComboBoxAdv
 documentation: ug
 ---

-# Getting Started
+# Getting Started with Windows Forms ComboBoxAdv(Classic)

 This section briefly describes how to design a ComboBoxAdv Control in a Windows Forms Application.